COVID-19 information and advice for taxpayers and agents

 Variable Direct Debit – Notice for Employers’ Income Tax/PRSI/USC/LPT payments

 Routinely, payments for Employer Income Tax/PRSI/USC/LPT are debited on the third last working day of each month for both Fixed Direct Debit and Variable Direct Debit payments.
 However, where a variable direct debit fails due to insufficient funds, Revenue has suspended the process of issuing a further request for the payments until further notice.
 Should an employer wish to make a payment after the third last working day, they can avail of other online payment facilities.
 This temporary suspension came into effect from the March 2020 Variable Direct Debit payments onwards.

 Employers should continue to report their payroll details each month to ensure that the filed/deemed return is accurate.

-We work very successfully with taxpayers to resolve their tax payments difficulties.
 While taxpayers are advised to pay tax liabilities if at all possible, we recognise that tax payment difficulties are an inevitable impact of the COVID-19 pandemic.

-- Businesses, other than SMEs, who are experiencing difficulties in paying their tax liabilities should contact the Collector-General’s office through MyEnquiries.
+- Businesses, other than SMEs, who are experiencing difficulties in paying their tax liabilities can contact the Collector-General’s office through MyEnquiries.
 Alternatively, these businesses can engage directly with their branch contacts in Revenue’s Large Corporates Division or Medium Enterprises Division.